usf-cs212-fall2020/usf-cs212-fall2020.github.io/_projects/project-design.md

   7. Click on the pull request and follow the remaining instructions on the pull request.

-  8. Publish the pull request.
+  8. Publish the pull request, but do not merge or close the request.
 Once the TA verifies your pull request, you will receive instructions on how to sign up for an appointment.

+  9. <strong class="has-text-danger"><i class="fas fa-exclamation-circle"></i> Do NOT merge or close the pull request!</strong> Keep it open and unmerged, even after the TA approves your request.
+It will be used in the actual code review appointment.

 You need to do this once per code review appointment until you pass the project design.